Archimedean polytopes

 All these sections are the cells of 14 non-convex polychora, all of them edge facetings of the Rectified 600-cell and therefore represented by the same model.
 One of them is the Rectified icosahedral 120-cell, which has Great dodecahedra and Icosidodecahedra as cells (for more about the Icosahedral 120-cell, see the page on regular star polychora).
 These 14 edge-facetings are a sub-group of the 60 facetings of the Rectified 600-cell that are uniform, non-convex polychora.

-Fig. 4: The icosidodecahedral cell-first projection of the Rectified 120-cell.
+Fig. A.5: The icosidodecahedral cell-first projection of the Rectified 120-cell.

 How to build: Study the perspective-flattened Dodecahedra in the model of the 120-cell.
 Make models of Icosidodecahedra with similar flattening.
 Then have a look at the Eusebeia page on the Rectified 120 cell.